Jesse-perpC/xbox-app/README.md

  - Supports folder locations outside of the Apache http docs folder
  - Logging panel with filters
  - Over 20 themes for the file manager and 20 editor themes
  - Visual programming language for extending the plugin easier.
-Open blox.xblox example file.
+Open test/blox.xblox example file (this feature is pre alpha!)
  - Strong security using signed client call similar to oauth.
 You can limit the access to IP and domains

 ##Status